childsb/glusterfs-hadoop-docs/ConfiguringHadoop23_SECURE.markdown

-**WORK IN PROGRESS**

-Configuring glusterfs-hadoop on CDH-5

 # Setting up a basic hadoop cluster on CDH5 on glusterfs-hadoop #

-This document is a work in progress.
-The steps for setting up CDH5 on glusterfs-hadoop are outlined below.

 1) First, set up a base hadoop on gluster configuration in CDH5, in insecure mode, without linux containers.